Power-Up-Studio/eCore/README.md

 The first version of eCore is currently in developement and this repository will remain empty and in preparation, the package will be released here, on npm and yarn when finished.

+You can start learning eCore right now by going into this repository's [wiki page](../../wiki)

 **Note that eCore will only work in the browser and not in Node.js, a version for Node.js might be released based on the support and success of this project.**